tmxkn1/cors/README.md

 **THIS CORS SERVER IS BUILT FOR PERSONAL USE AND WORKS ONLY FOR ME**

-To make your own CORS server, you can fork this project and edit the *cors/lib/cors-anywhere.js* file.
+To make your own CORS API server, you can fork this project and edit the *cors/lib/cors-anywhere.js* file.
 You need to change the value of the variable `myDomain` to your domain address.

 In case of an Chrome extension, your domain address would be: `"chrome-extension://" + extensionID`.
 Extension ID can be found on the *[chrome://extensions/](chrome://extensions/)* page.